bpourian/CAPONE-API/README.md

 • I test drove my production and ensured that I kept an eye on the code analysis to ensure high test coverage.

-• I setup my environment and ensured I was making regular git/github commits with clear notes
+• I setup my environment and ensured I was making regular git/github commits with clear messages

 • I setup a rake file to help with database setup and cleaning after each test